tek/thax/readme.md

 nix-build -A combined.packages --arg targets '[(import <nixpkgs> {}).haskellPackages.aeson]'
 ```

-builds only the tags for `aeson` without dependencies, while `combined.all`
+Builds only the tags for `aeson` without dependencies, while `combined.all`
 would build its dependencies as well and merge everything into the file `tags`
 in the output store path.